Username3533/WebAppllication/README.md

   -Users can creat topics, entries, read and edit existing entries

 Current bugs:
   -When logging out, users see a 404 error instead of logout page
+    fixed technical bug, was not using post request for logout - working on styling issues

 Features to add:
   -Delete entry/topics